guoyu07/hotelhodsrrequest_parsing_PCC_scala/README.md

 # hotelhodsrrequest_parsing_PCC_scala
-Contains parsing information of the spark project in SBT and table creation in Hive for the parsed data.
+Contains parsing information of the spark project in SBT(RDD compression techniques and RDD merger techniques in intruction.txt) and table creation in Hive for the parsed data.